U.S. records no new measles cases for first week since January

 The disease was declared eliminated in the United States in 2000, meaning there was no continuous transmission of the disease for a year.
 Still, cases of the virus occur and spread via travelers coming from countries where measles is common.

-CDC officials have warned that the country risks losing its measles elimination status if the ongoing outbreak in New York lasts for more than a year.
+CDC officials have warned that the country risks losing its measles elimination status if the outbreak in New York lasts for more than a year.

-Reporting by Gabriella Borter in New York and Tamara Mathias in Bengaluru; Editing by Shailesh Kuber and Nick Zieminski
+Reporting by Gabriella Borter in New York and Tamara Mathias in Bengaluru; Editing by Nick Zieminski and Peter Cooney